rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - You don't need to wait while the expansion of the worker nodes is progressing.
 Let's proceed with the next steps.

 - Had we wished to scale the cluster vertically, we would have followed the instructions found [here](https://docs.pivotal.io/pks/1-7/scale-clusters.html).
-Changing the `plan` of how clusters are built is an TKGI Operator function.
+Scaling vertically basically means changing the definition of the `pks plans` and allowing TKGI to upgrade cluster nodes behind the scenes.
+This is an operation reserved for TKGI Operators.

+- Worker and Control Plane node sizing is detailed under https://docs.pivotal.io/tkgi/1-8/vm-sizing.html

 **Let's recap:**
 - You logged into the TKGI Control Plane as a DevOps user, and scaled an existing cluster.
 - You executed a few new `kubectl` commands against your cluster as a DevOps user with **TKGI Manager** privileges.
 Your peers also executed the same commands, but note that you only saw your `userID-cluster` and they only saw their `userID-clusters`.
 Later on in this workshop you will execute commands as a **TKGI Administrator** and this will allow you to see all the `userID-clusters` runningp on the TKGI Platform.
+- Even though cluster resizing is taking place as you read these words, we're not going to worry about it.
+TKGI knows what to do.
+We're just going to continue with Lab-4 and the deployment of Apps to your K8s cluster.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.